skarlekar/fargate-patterns/README.md

 The entry point in the container can be as trivial as a shell script or could be complex as a web service.
 But the point to note here is the job submitted to the Fargate Task in this case should be asynchronous.
 As a result large software packages running large workloads can be run using this pattern.

 #### Pattern Components
-- **Input Repository** - The input for your Processor is stored here and should be reachable by the processor.
+- **Input Repository** - The input for your *Processor* is stored here and should be reachable by the processor.
 This could be S3-based object store or a data base.
+Ideally, this repository should notify the task invoker when a new object is uploaded or updated.
-- **Task Invoker** - A short-running function that is used to invoke your processor
+- **Task Invoker** - A short-running function that is used to invoke your Processor.
+This could be a Lambda function or a synchronous service r

 ### Limitations
 While using this pattern Fargate puts Lambdas on steroids, Fargate has its [own resource limitations](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_limits.html) due to it serverless nature.
 For instance, the number of tasks using the Fargate launch type, per region, per account cannot be more than 50 or the maximum container storage for tasks using the Fargate launch type cannot be over 10GB.